hannahfriedrich/delta/README.md

 Landing page with video taken from a boat going along the Okavango River sets the scene for the type of landscape.

 ### Conflict
-I think the conflict is hinted in the sub title of web map.
+I think the conflict is hinted in the sub title of web map, "A Natural "

 ### Rising Action